supriyaahejib/form-guide/README.md

 It is designed for forms that use difficult government, legal, financial, medical, or administrative language.
 FormGuide does not submit a form.
 It fills answers as the person progresses, then presents a review screen and reminds them to check the page and use the form's own submit button when they are ready.

-> **Project status:** This is a local demo/prototype.
-It is not a production accessibility, privacy, legal, or eligibility service.

 ## What it does